I am hearing some scratching noises in my wall! What could it be and what should I do?

 Several kinds of wasps are also associated with noises in the wall.
 By far the most common situation is Yellow Jackets nesting in a wall void.
 In the spring, queen yellow jackets that have over wintered seek out suitable nest sites.
 The shelter of a wall void is often found through small holes in siding, foundation elements, or other construction deficiencies.
 Once the nest is started it continues to grow in size throughout the summer into late fall.
 Chambers are created which house the developing brood.
 Over time nest material may completely fill several wall voids.
 As workers move about in the wall feeding the brood and constructing the nest loud noises are made.
 Audible buzzing, scratching, and tapping sounds will be coming from the nest are, if disturbed this noise will quickly increase in volume.
 Polistes, or paper wasps are usually happy to build outside on the structure.
 Eaves and shutters offer ample protection from the elements.
 A large paper wasp nest may make slight sounds that may be heard inside, just behind the nest site.
 Mud dauber wasps sometimes choose recessed places to build their characteristic soil and saliva brood chambers.
 Their movement to and from this area may create a scratching and slight buzzing sound, especially if it is within a hollow window or slider frame.

-In the event that you do hear noises coming from the wall, consider calling a Pest Control Professional, check to see if we do pest removal in your area.
+In the event that you do hear noises coming from the wall, please contact Colonial Pest for a free quote, or call us at 1-800-525-8084 right now!
+You may also check to see if we do pest removal in your area.
 There may indeed be some type of pest activity going on.
 Don’t wait for serious damage to develop!